Slovenia is a member of the European Union (EU) and therefore fully applies the EU’s foreign trade and customs policy.

 - the Common Customs Tariff;

-- the legislation setting up a Union system of reliefs from customs duty;
+- the legislation setting up a Union system of reliefs from customs duty; and

 - international agreements containing customs provisions, insofar as they are applicable in the Union.